bkw777/TPDD_Cable/README.md

 ## For TANDY WP-2, most modern PCs, most usb-serial adapters, and anything else with a DE9M DTE port.
 You need a cable with a DE9F on the end instead of DB25M.
-The cable in the BOM has both a DB25M on one end and a DE9F on the other end, so you can use the same BOM to make either a "Model T" cable, or a WP-2/PC cable, both.
+The cable in the BOM has both a DB25M on one end and a DE9F on the other end, so you can use the same BOM to make either a "Model T" cable, or a WP-2/PC cable, or both.

 The numbers next to the wire solder pads on the PCB normally indicate the pin# on a DB25M to connect to that pad.
 In this case ignore that original meaning and just treat the numbers as arbitrary identifiers.
 IE, PCB pad #3 is just pad #3, not DB25M pin #3 in this case.
 Use the table below to find what DE9F pin # each pad should connect to.